acted in one of the largest sale-and-leaseback transactions this year in Queensland’s industrial property sector.

 Last year, Sime Darby put 13 properties up for sale for $300m.

-The Piper Alderman team was led by partner Lexia Wilson, who leads the firm's real estate group.
+team was led by partner Lexia Wilson, who leads the firm's real estate group.
 Special counsel Mark Askin also worked on the deal.
 They were assisted by associate Bridget Young and law graduate Anavi Suri.

 ’s Rich, who’s based in Brisbane, jointly led the firm’s team with partner David Moore, who’s based in Canberra.
 They were assisted by senior associate Euon Williams and lawyer Vincent Whitfield in Brisbane, and senior associate Mellissa Lai in Canberra.